learn-co-kat/mod2-project/README.md

 * At the moment there is no test suite for this project.

-* Services (job queues, cache servers, search engines, etc.) // TO BE COMPLETED

-* To fire up this project and start writing fun stories, you must first fork & clone the repository and open up this project in your preferred IDE.
+* To fire up this project and start writing fun stories, you must first fork & clone the repository to your local machine.
+Then, open up this project in your preferred IDE.

-* From there; open up your terminal and navigate to this project's folder.

 * Run bundle install in order to have access to all the gems in this project: